 The first step in defending you is to contest that suspension and fight to help you keep your license.
 In Illinois, the law provides for an automatic suspension of a person’s driver’s license upon being charged with a DUI, unless an evidentiary showing can be made to convince the court that such a suspension is not warranted.

 If it isn’t possible to rescind the suspension, you may still be able to secure a Monitored Device Driving Permit.
 This permit ordinarily will allow a person to drive for certain purposes, such as to and from work.

 The criminal case is where all the evidence against you is laid out.
 There usually will be multiple court dates that will address a number of evidentiary and other matters.
 During this time, as a DUI defense attorney, I will be looking for every procedural deficiency and forming your defense against the charges.
 This may include going to trial to beat those charges, or negotiating to secure the least possible sentence for your individual case.

 If you retain me, you will be in complete control of your case.
 I will advise you as to the strategies that may be taken, the strengths and weaknesses of your case, and the possibilities of accepting a plea agreement if such an agreement is available.
 In the case that a plea agreement is offered, it will be up to you as to whether you wish to take this plea agreement, or go to trial.

 At trial, I am tenacious in seeking a complete win for clients.
 I understand what is at stake, and I will work hard to secure the best outcome possible.

 If you have been charged with a DUI, please contact me today.
 I can explain how I will work to protect your rights and explain how the law applies to your charge, including the potential penalties.
 It usually does not cost any more to hire an attorney at the outset of your case.
-In order to best protect your rights, it will be in your interest to seek legal representation as soon as possible.
+To best protect your rights, it will be in your interest to seek legal representation as soon as possible.